For many, stopping at Ipoh is a must to sample some of Ipoh’s famous food and Ipoh biscuits!

 Either way, you might still have to queue for at least 45 minutes (even on weekdays).
 2 hours is not unheard of.

-Note: Always ask if they’ve sold out as they won’t tell you until you’ve reached your turn
+Note: If you’re getting in line, always ask if they’ve sold out as they won’t tell you until you’ve reached your turn

 And if you’re not here for the kaya puffs, you can still buy other pastries without having to join the queue.